-Also, despite several attempts, the country has not been able to implement an official countrywide truth and reconciliation mechanism.
-Diverging narratives about the past massively impact the education system: Divisive ethnonationalist narratives are reflected in the various school curricula, particularly in history.
+In addition, despite several attempts, the country has not been able to implement an official countrywide truth and reconciliation mechanism.
+Diverging narratives about the past massively impact the education system: divisive ethnonationalist narratives are reflected in the various school curricula, in particular in history.

 Both divided and mono-ethnic schools further calcify divisions between communities.
-According to the findings of the newest OSCE-funded Report on Learning and Teaching in the Period of 1992-1995 in Primary Schools throughout Bosnia and Herzegovina, bias and ethnocentric perspectives persist in the new generation of history textbooks.
+According to the findings of the newest Organization for Security and Co-operation in Europe (OSCE)-funded Report on Learning and Teaching in the Period of 1992-1995 in Primary Schools throughout Bosnia and Herzegovina, bias and ethnocentric perspectives persist in the new generation of history textbooks.

 Exhumations of war victims from clandestine graves are still ongoing.
-With over 75% of cases resolved, the country has the highest missing person case resolution rate in any post-conflict society worldwide.
-However, 7,600 persons are still missing (as of March 2023).
-The Missing Persons Institute (MPI) continues to operate as a central, state-level institution coordinating the process in a non-discriminatory manner.
-Still, it is constantly under political pressure, calling for the process to be demoted to the level of entities.
-This means re-introducing the ethnic principle in searching for and identifying missing persons.
+With over 75 per cent of cases resolved, the country has the highest missing person case resolution rate in any post-conflict society worldwide.
+However, 7,600 persons are still missing (as at March 2023).
+The Missing Persons Institute continues to operate as a central, State-level institution coordinating the process in a non-discriminatory manner.
+Nonetheless, it is constantly under political pressure, calling for the process to be demoted to the level of entities.
+This means reintroducing the ethnic principle in searching for and identifying missing persons.

-According to Trial International, a non-governmental organization that fights impunity for international crimes, about 20,000 women survivors of conflict-related sexual violence in Bosnia and Herzegovina continue to suffer from the physical and psychological consequences of their wartime experience.
+According to Trial International, a non-governmental organization (NGO) that combats impunity for international crimes, some 20,000 women survivors of conflict-related sexual violence in Bosnia and Herzegovina continue to suffer from the physical and psychological consequences of their wartime experience.

-However, there are positive change agents on the local level who generate or strengthen mutual understanding, empathy, and respect and are often overshadowed by negative events.
+However, there are positive change agents at the local level which generate or strengthen mutual understanding, empathy and respect and are often overshadowed by negative events.
 Inclusive memorialization activities have taken place in Bosanski Petrovac and Žepče.
 In February 2023, a common memorial for all civilian victims of the war was unveiled in Brčko.

 Another positive example of inter-ethnic cooperation is the joint initiative in Gacko (Republika Srpska) to build a peace park.
 Such initiatives are sparse and insufficiently recognized or covered by the media.
-The calls of Ćamil Duraković, the newly elected Vice President of Republika Srpska, for better cooperation between peoples have remained unanswered.
+The calls of Ćamil Duraković, the newly elected Vice-President of the Republika Srpska, for better cooperation between peoples have remained unanswered.

 The impact of these local initiatives is, however, limited.
-Trust- and peacebuilding at the local level will only be able to generate an environment conducive to reconciliation if political authorities take meaningful political and legislative actions.
-Adopting statewide legislation on memorialization processes could be instrumental in honoring the memory of the victims and avoiding the manipulation of narratives about the past.
+Trust-building and peacebuilding at the local level will be able to generate an environment conducive to reconciliation only if political authorities take meaningful political and legislative action.
+Adopting statewide legislation on memorialization processes could be instrumental in honouring the memory of the victims and avoiding the manipulation of narratives about the past.

-I am convinced that despite many advances and achievements, at a certain point, it becomes difficult, if not impossible, for a post-war society to flourish and move on without meaningful reconciliation.
+I am convinced that, despite many advances and achievements, at a certain point, it becomes difficult, if not impossible, for a post-war society to flourish and move on without meaningful reconciliation.

-Youth Issues
+Youth issues

 The voice of youth and youth organizations are often not heard by domestic politicians.
 Without professional staff and adequate resources, youth organizations have limited capacity to affect the decision-making process.
 There is a need to bring young people from different backgrounds and regions together and give them better political and economic participation opportunities.

-OHR organized two youth workshops during the reporting period (on 5 December 2022, in Sarajevo, and on 29 March 2023, in Teslic), bringing young people from different communities together for informal exchanges with the High Representatives.
-The workshops identified challenges that youth face in Bosnia and Herzegovina and discussed what changes could help youth stay in the country.
+The Office of the High Representative organized two youth workshops during the reporting period (on 5 December 2022, in Sarajevo, and on 29 March 2023, in Teslic), bringing young people from different communities together for informal exchanges with the High Representatives.
+Participants at the workshops identified challenges that youth face in Bosnia and Herzegovina and discussed what changes could help youth stay in the country.